adainstarks/PioneerVFD/README.md

 > Unofficial fan-made Spicetify theme.
 Not affiliated with Pioneer Corporation.
 > ENGLISH Spotify Only!
 Will break on other languages!
+> If you enjoy PioneerVFD, starring the repo helps more people find it.

 <p align="center">
   <a href="https://ko-fi.com/adainstarks">